RobinSchmidt/LAPackCPP/Resources/Work/ReadMe.txt

 btw. it alsoe works to use Start GIT bash here in Windows explorer and then use ./f2c *.f (using the forward slash instead of the backslash)

+After a rotuine has been converted, the conversion result goes into Source/GeneratedByF2c and the original .f file goes into the Done folder.
+If an original routine has to be modified to be digestible for the translator, the original version will be kept with the appendix _original appended to its filename.

 Maybe after a converted file, like "daxpy.c", works, make a templated version "taxpy.cpp" or just "axpy.cpp" ...or combine a lot of these functions into a single file.
 The comments for how the routine is supposed to be used go into the header file - make them doxygen compliant.
 Maybe wrap the C++ version into a namespace - maybe use namespaces BLAS, LaPack, later maybe also LinPack, EisPack

+Notes on real vs complex valued functions: i think, the complex case should be used for conversion - it's more general than the real case, because many matrix formulas include a complex conjugation when in the real case it's just transposition - that conjugation just boils down to an identity for real inputs. -> for the already converted "d"-routines, check carefully, if they can be used also for the complex case - for new translations, start with the complex version from the start.

+already converted functions, that should be safe to complexify: daxpy, dcopy, dger (but double-check!), dlaswp, dscal(check!), dswap, idamax

+questionable:
+dgbmv, dgbrfs (in contains an optiona to pass 'C' for complex conjugation), dgbrfsx, dgbsv (the doc explicitly says a "real" system), dgbtf2, dgbtrf, dgbtrs (has TRANS='C' option), dgemm (..has 'C' option - boils down to 'T'), dgemv ('C' -> 'T'), dtbsv, dtrsm

+not possible: